banner logo

 electrowarning

-NOTE!
-The information on this site is for educational purposes only.
+Information on this site is for educational purposes only.
 It is not to be construed as advice on how to build or use similar equipment.
-Electromagnetic Forming is an extremely dangerous high-energy process that can maim or kill a casual HV experimenter!
-High Voltage
+Electromagnetic forming is an extremely dangerous high-energy process that can maim or kill a casual HV experimenter.
+Large high-voltage capacitors are VERY unforgiving, and they will NOT give you a second chance!

 Some Other Places to Go: